-All new development proposals where appropriate should demonstrate what account has been taken of the network of blue and green infrastructure shown on the proposals map.
+Development proposals where appropriate should conserve and enhance the overall biodiversity of the Parish and should demonstrate what account has been taken of the network of green and blue infrastructure shown on the proposals map.
 Subject to other policies of the Plan, the NDP supports planning applications which contribute towards the overall biodiversity and green and blue infrastructure network within the parish, including hedgerows, trees, ponds and watercourses, which provide valuable wildlife and landscaping buffers in the Parish.